 - “When to promote?”

 The price factor plays an important factor when it comes to customers.
-The key point here is to set affordable prices that fit the target market.
-Setting a successful pricing strategy isn’t that easy, you need to be clever to avoid damaging your brand or its image.
-Market data should be collected and calculations should be done.
+The key is setting affordable prices that fit the target market.
+Setting a successful pricing strategy can be challenging; you must be clever to avoid damaging your brand or its image.
+Market data should be collected, and calculations should be done.
 Make sure you position your pricing strategy to fit purchasing power of your target market.

 Beware!
-Although prices can be altered easily and controlled sometimes it is hard to apply these alterations due to external factors such as governmental regulations, competitive structures, and economic conditions.
+Although prices can be altered easily and controlled, sometimes it takes effort to apply these alterations due to external factors such as governmental regulations, competitive structures, and economic conditions.

 Here Are Some Key Questions You Need to Answer:

-- “What is the value of the product or service to the buyer?”
+- "What is the product or service's value to the buyer?"

 - “How will your price compare to competitors?”